5 February – 24 March 2017

 A Nationally Recognised and Vocationally Respected Qualification

-Byron Yoga Centre’s full time, 7 Week Certificate IV Yoga Teacher Training Course represents the highest possible qualification in yoga teaching that is recognised both in Australia and internationally.
+Byron Yoga Centre’s full time, 7 Week Certificate IV Yoga Teacher Training Course represents one of the highest possible qualification in yoga teaching that is recognised both in Australia and internationally.
 This 800 hour qualification comprises of a 7 week intensive residential course plus pre and post course elements through online correspondence.

 The new Certificate IV in Yoga Teaching doubles your qualifications in yoga teaching.
-Not only is it recognised with Yoga Alliance and Yoga Australia, but it is also an ASQA (Australian Skills Quality Authority) accredited national course, which enhances its international standing because Australia has one of the most internationally recognised vocational education systems anywhere in the world.
+Not only is it recognised with Yoga Alliance and Yoga Australia, but it is also an ASQA (Australian Skills Quality Authority) accredited national course, which can enhance its international standing because Australia has one of the most internationally recognised vocational education systems anywhere in the world.
 Certificate IV in Yoga Teaching meets the requirements of quality assurance contained in the Australian Qualifications Framework.

 Double the qualification in Yoga Teaching

 If you’re serious about making yoga teaching your profession then you won’t find a higher-level qualification than Byron Yoga Centre’s Certificate IV in Yoga Teaching.
 In order to offer this ASQA nationally recognized course, Byron Yoga Centre is a Registered Training Organisation (RTO), and all our trainers are nationally recognised Training and Assessment trainers and assessors.

 The Certificate IV in Yoga Teaching (91485 NSW) is Austudy approved.
 The course includes Level I and II teaching qualifications and is fully recognised with Yoga Alliance (500 hours) and Yoga Australia (350 hours).